 How Much Time Do You Need In San Gimignano?

-That said, if you have the flexibility to stay overnight, I’d highly recommend it!
-When the day trip crowds head back to their buses and cars in the late afternoon, San Gimignano transforms into something truly magical.
+However, if you have the flexibility to stay overnight, I’d highly recommend it!
+When the day trip crowds head back to their buses and cars in the late afternoon, it will feel like you have San Gimignano to yourself.

 How To Visit San Gimignano

-Planning your San Gimignano day trip is easier than you might think, with several great transportation options depending on where you’re coming from and your travel style.
+Planning a San Gimignano day trip is quite easy to do on your own.
+There are a few transportation options depending on where you’re coming from and if you have a rental car.

 By Car

-Driving gives you the most flexibility, though you’ll need to park outside the medieval walls since the historic center is closed to non-resident vehicles.
+Driving gives you the most flexibility when visting San Gimignano.
+You’ll park right outside the medieval walls since the historic center is closed to non-resident vehicles.

 The best parking option is P1 Giubileo, which costs €1.50 per hour with a maximum of €6 per day and is the largest and cheapest parking lot.
 There are also P2 Montemaggio (€2/hour, max €20/day), and P3/P4 Bagnaia parking areas (€2/hour, max €15/day).